mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     }
 ```

 That's it.
-The above implementation is quite similar to the actual implementation of flows in the Kotlin coroutines library.
-This journey let us understand that behind flows there is not magic at all, only a bit of functional programming and a lot of Kotlin.
-With a deeper understanding of the `Flow` type, we can proceed to define more complex use cases using flows.
+The above implementation is similar to the actual implementation of flows in the Kotlin coroutines library.
+This journey let us understand that there is no magic behind flows, only a bit of functional programming and a lot of Kotlin.
+With a deeper understanding of the `Flow` type, we can define more complex use cases using flows.

 ## 11. Appendix: Gradle Configuration